BLCM/wlmods/Apocalyptech/README.md

 ## Gameplay Changes

 - **Better Overworld Movement** - Allows sprinting and jumping in the Overworld
+- **Early Overworld Abilities** - Allows the player to dispel barrier hexes, bypass red Dark Magic barriers, and see hidden bridges from the beginning of the game.
 - **Movement Speed Cheats** - Move faster!

 ## Gear Changes